National Institute for Policy and Strategic Studies

-The National Institute for Policy and Strategic Studies, (NIPSS), Kuru is a policy formation center for bureaucrats, private sector leaders, military officers, and medium- and senior-ranking civil servants.
+The National Institute for Policy and Strategic Studies (NIPSS) is a policy formation center for bureaucrats, private sector leaders, military officers, and medium- and senior-ranking civil servants.
 It is also regarded as a think tank for policy-making in Nigeria.
 NIPSS was established in 1979.
 Its first Director General was Major General Ogundeko.
-The current Director General is Professor Ayo Omotayo.
+The current Director General is Ayo Omotayo.
 Notable graduates of the NIPSS are General Ibrahim Babangida the former Nigerian Head of State, and Nuhu Ribadu, famed former anti-corruption czar who is also the current National Security Adviser to President Tinubu, and former head of the SSS, Ita Ekpeyong.